 - Route type: Out and back

-- Elevation gain: 490m
+- Laguna Torre Elevation gain: 490m

-Laguna Torre Hike Difficulty
+Laguna Torre hike difficulty

-Laguna Torre is a walk in the park compared to Laguna De Los Tres!
 The first 2 km are uphill, but the rest of the trail is relatively flat with no steep inclines.

 It’s an ideal trail if you don’t want something too hectic!
 It’s well-marked and an easy route to follow without a guide.